 System Upgrades and Maintenance

-If your home’s collective electrical demand has expanded beyond the current capacity, upgrades may be warranted to prevent overloads.
-Upgrading the main service panel to 200 amps from 100 amps or installing dedicated high-capacity circuits for significant appliances provides needed headroom.
+If your home’s overall electrical demand has outgrown its current capacity, you might need to consider some upgrades to avoid overloads.
+Think about boosting your main service panel from 100 amps to 200 amps, or installing dedicated circuits for major appliances to give you a bit more breathing space.

 Items like stoves, dryers, HVAC systems, and water heaters may benefit from having their circuits instead of sharing.
 Preventative maintenance, such as wire inspections and prompt 1-2 electrical repairs of damaged wiring, keeps the system working safely over time.